 READ MORE in "The Wedding Song" concerning "there must have been a reason for becoming man and wife."

-There are many pretty faces in the world; in their evanescence, we recover from the loss of these; however, there is a particular one, yes, a certain one, the loss of whom we shall not recover -- defy the goddess at your own risk; as the song goes, "alotta men did, and alotta men died."
+There are many pretty faces in the world; in their evanescence, we recover from the loss of these; however, there is a particular one whose loss would invite a calamity from which we shall not recover.

 the transforming fire